unreal4u/telegram-api/README.md

 ## Installation

+Composer is a tool for dependency management in PHP.
+It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
-The preferred method is composer, so add the following to your composer.json:
+The preferred (and only for now) installation method is Composer, so add the following to your composer.json:

 ```json
 {